LucasRMehl/paramiko/README.rst

         print '... ' + line.strip('\n')
     client.close()

-...which prints out the results of executing ``ls`` on a remote server.
+This prints out the results of executing ``ls`` on a remote server.
 The host key 'AAA...' should of course be replaced by the actual base64 encoding of the host key.
 If you skip host key verification, the connection is not secure!

 The following example scripts (in demos/) get progressively more detailed:

 :demo_simple.py:
-    calls invoke_shell() and emulates a terminal/tty through which you can execute commands interactively on a remote server.  think of it as a poor man's ssh command-line client.
+    Calls invoke_shell() and emulates a terminal/TTY through which you can execute commands interactively on a remote server.
+Think of it as a poor man's SSH command-line client.

 :demo.py:
-    same as demo_simple.py, but allows you to authenticiate using a private key, attempts to use an SSH-agent if present, and uses the long form of some of the API calls.
+    Same as demo_simple.py, but allows you to authenticate using a private key, attempts to use an SSH agent if present, and uses the long form of some of the API calls.

 :forward.py:
-    command-line script to set up port-forwarding across an ssh transport.
+    Command-line script to set up port-forwarding across an SSH transport.
-    (requires python 2.3.)

 :demo_sftp.py:
-    opens an sftp session and does a few simple file operations.
+    Opens an SFTP session and does a few simple file operations.

 :demo_server.py:
-    an ssh server that listens on port 2200 and accepts a login for 'robey' (password 'foo'), and pretends to be a BBS.  meant to be a very simple demo of writing an ssh server.
+    An SSH server that listens on port 2200 and accepts a login for 'robey' (password 'foo'), and pretends to be a BBS.
+Meant to be a very simple demo of writing an SSH server.

 :demo_keygen.py:
-    an key generator similar to openssh ssh-keygen(1) program with paramiko keys generation and progress functions.
+    A key generator similar to OpenSSH ``ssh-keygen(1)`` program with Paramiko keys generation and progress functions.

 Use
 ---